Cyber Security Awareness Training for Employees

 Each organization has a different phishing risk tolerance, but cookie-cutter solutions don’t take this into account.
 Trying to fit someone else’s program into your organization can be a recipe for disaster.

-First, collaborate with broader security teams to educate users on attacks they’re likely to face.
+First, cyber security awareness training for employees must collaborate with broader security teams to educate users on attacks they’re likely to face.
 As your program matures, vary your phishing simulations, going from basic scenarios to more complex attacks.
 Automation can help too, by streamlining the process of scheduling and running simulations.
 If internal resources are limited, consider using consultants to ensure your awareness program clearly reflects your needs.